Clear Way for Creativity

 Infrastructure / Site Cleanup

 We might set trails, but our best laid plans don’t stop the vegetation from growing into the newly available space.
 That’s why we need your help maintaining the trail system on Bunchberry Meadows, to keep this property accessible for all outdoor lovers.
 With clippers, saws, and loppers, volunteers and NCC staff will trim back the fast growing foliage, and keep our brand new trails from being overrun!
-Once the paths have been cleared, volunteers will have the opportunity to partake in a guided nature journaling session.
+Once the paths have been cleared, volunteers will have the opportunity to partake in a guided nature journaling session with local artist Rayma Peterson.
 Ready, set, create!

 If you’d like to carpool to the event, please click here to add your car or join a ride going to the event.
 There is also a wait list feature if there isn’t a ride there yet that works for you.
 Happy carpooling!